Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Preliminaries

-where $y(\tau)\in \mathbb{C}^d$ is a vector and $\mathcal{H}$ a $d\times d$-dimensional matrix.
-We assume w.l.o.g. that $d$ is a power of $2$ and that $\mathcal{H}$ is Hermitian.
-This differential equation is a special case of the initial value problem as stated in Eq.~\eqref{eq: initial value problem}.\\It is possible to map a wide variety of DEs to Eq.~\eqref{eq: generalized imaginary time schroedinger equation}, such as stochastic DEs (see Ref.~\cite{alghassi2022variational}), the Black-Scholes partial DE (see our analysis in Sec.~\ref{subsec:option pricing} and Ref.~\cite{fontanela2021quantum}), or other linear partial DEs (see Ref.~\cite{jin2022quantum}).
-Typically, this mapping involves a discretization of the underlying space and differential operators onto a grid~\cite{alghassi2022variational,fontanela2021quantum,jin2022quantum}, but it is also possible to encode the solution via spectral methods like Chebychev polynomials or in Fourier basis (see for example Ref.~\cite{paine2023physics}, although they use a different quantum algorithm). \\ If $d$ is not a power of $2$, it is always possible to embed $\mathcal{H}$ and $y(\tau)$ into higher-dimensional spaces, such that the assumption holds.
-The resulting higher dimensional space into which $y(\tau)$ is embedded is less than a factor of $2$ larger than the original space.\\ If $\mathcal{H}$ is not Hermitian, several strategies can be applied: For some differential equations, it is possible to apply changes of variables in order to transform $\mathcal{H}$ to a Hermitian matrix, such as the transformation done in Ref.~\cite{fontanela2021quantum}.
+If $\mathcal{H}$ is not Hermitian, several strategies can be applied: For some differential equations, it is possible to apply changes of variables in order to transform $\mathcal{H}$ to a Hermitian matrix, such as the transformation done in Ref.~\cite{fontanela2021quantum}.
 Alternatively, it is possible to divide any matrix $\mathcal{H}$ into a Hermitian and an anti-Hermitian part, which effectively leads to a doubling in the number of circuit evaluations, as demonstrated in Ref.~\cite{sokolov2023orders}.
 It is also possible to use the technique shown in Ref.~\cite{jin2024quantum} that gives a mapping from Eq.~\eqref{eq: generalized imaginary time schroedinger equation} with a non-Hermitian $\mathcal{H}$ to the real time Schrödinger equation, which one can solve with the variational algorithm introduced in Ref.~\cite{li2017efficient}.
 Further, there exists a generalization of the variational algorithm for imaginary time evolution that we present here which can be applied to linear differential equations with non-Hermitian matrices $\mathcal{H}$ without the need to embed them first into higher-dimensional Hilbert spaces \cite{endo2020variational}.
-Note that our analysis can easily be adapted to this generalized variational algorithm, as well as to the variational algorithm solving the real time Schrödinger equation.\\
+Note that our analysis can easily be adapted to this generalized variational algorithm, as well as to the variational algorithm solving the real time Schrödinger equation.